 Children of all ages can have difficulty swallowing food or liquids.

-Babies can have difficulty swallowing if they have a cold that’s causing a blocked nose.
+For babies, a common cause of difficulty swallowing is a cold that’s causing a blocked nose.
 Babies need to breathe through their noses while breastfeeding or bottle-feeding, and a blocked nose makes it hard for them to swallow.

 The medical term for difficulty swallowing is dysphagia.

-- can’t swallow anything at all, including her own saliva
+- can’t swallow anything at all, including their own saliva

 Tests for difficulty swallowing